ladrians/RoboND-DeepRL-Project-P8/REPORT.md

 Next the reward is issued in the `NextReward()` function, which provides feedback to the learner from the environment and kicks off the next training iteration that makes the agent learn over time.

 In the code, the `ArmPlugin::OnUpdate()` method is executed to issue rewards and train the DQN.
 It is called upon at every simulation iteration and can be used to update the robot joints, issue end of episode (EOE) rewards, or issue interim rewards based on the desired goal.
-At EOE, various parameters for the API and the plugin are reset, and the current accuracy of the agent performing the appropriate task is displayed on the terminal.
+At EOE, various parameters for the API and the plug-in are reset, and the current accuracy of the agent performing the appropriate task is displayed on the terminal.

 ### LSTMs